-Needing to expand his business space, in1881 he opened Workshops on the River Wandle in South West London at Merton Abbey Mills.
-The river played a vital role in supplying water for rinsing textile dyes process.
+Needing to expand his business space, in1881 he opened workshops on the River Wandle in South West London at Merton Abbey Mills.
+The river played a vital role in supplying water for the process of rinsing textile dyes.

 Arthur Liberty, of Liberty, Regent’s Street, was based just up the road and he also turned to renowned silk printer and Master dyer, Thomas Wardle from Leek, Staffordshire, whom he worked closely with.
 He loved ‘woad’ blue of earlier textiles but the manufacturing of this had died out and been replaced by Indian indigo.

-The whole fabric would be submerged in vats of indigo then a ‘discharge method’ was used, which meant the ‘bleaching out’ areas on the fabric where other colours were required and inserting those dyes into the bleached parts.
-This method was labour intensive and time-consuming but produced beautiful high-quality textiles.
+The whole fabric would be submerged in vats of indigo and then a ‘discharge method’ was used, which meant the ‘bleaching out’ of areas on the fabric where other colours were required and inserting those dyes into the bleached parts.
+This method was labour-intensive and time-consuming but produced beautiful high-quality textiles.

-As Rowan led us downstairs, we came across several hand-carved woodblocks suspended above their corresponding designs and we got to examine them close up to enjoy the detailed lines and skilled laying of metal pins to create ‘points’ within the design.
+As Rowan led us downstairs, we came across several hand-carved woodblocks suspended above their corresponding designs.
+We got to examine them close up to enjoy the detailed lines and skilled laying of metal pins which create ‘points’ within the design.